TheDrkNite25/sudoku/README.md

 ### Additional Notes

-- To save your own puzzle, create a plain text file in the "boards" directory and name it "[YourBoardName].sudoku"
+- To save your own puzzle, create a plain text file in the `/puzzles` directory and name it `[YourPuzzleName].sudoku`
-  - [YourBoardName] should not contain spaces - use camelCase, snake_case, or hyphens instead
+  - `[YourPuzzleName]` should not contain spaces - use camelCase, snake_case, or hyphens instead
-  - The puzzle must be a 9x9 grid of integers (see the available puzzles for an example of a puzzle error)
+  - The puzzle must be a 9x9 grid of integers, where 0 is an empty cell (see the available puzzles for examples)
-  - 0 represents an empty cell
-  - Next, add your board name to the "PUZZLES" list in setup.py
+  - Next, add your puzzle name to the `PUZZLES` list in `setup.py`
   - Run the program with your new board!
-- If you filled out a cell but want to change it, just click that cell and enter 0
+- If you entered a value in a cell but want to clear it, click the cell and enter 0

 ## About the Solver